vega-studio/deltav/docs/Layers/Layers2D/circleLayer.md

 * radius: number

-  (requied) The radius of the cirlce
+  (required) The radius of the circle

 * color: [number, number, number, number]